alimagadovk/Publications/README.md

 **Authors:** K. Alimagadov, A. Khamukhin and S. Umnyashkin
 **Organization:** National Research University of Electronic Technology
 **Conference:** 2023 25th International Conference on Digital Signal Processing and its Applications (DSPA)
-**Journal:** 2023 25th International Conference on Digital Signal Processing and its Applications (DSPA)
+**Proceedings:** 2023 25th International Conference on Digital Signal Processing and its Applications (DSPA)
 **Publisher:** IEEE
 **Year:** 2023
 **Month:** May